Simplify experience for more than 30,000 bankers at CE Bank.

 I firmly believe that to solve human problems, I must begin with humans themselves by engaging directly with real users.
 In this project, it seemed only natural, especially considering that these users are readily accessible colleagues.

-I met with a panel consisting of several customer service representatives, business managers and bank managers, all users of the tool called My Day.
+I met with a panel consisting of several user, customer service representatives, business managers and bank managers, all users of the tool every day.

 My task was to understand their issues: